Core Documents Verification

 - Get feedback on your museum’s core policies and plans.

-- Get recognition for achieving a level of professionalism.
+- Be recognized for achieving a high level of professionalism.

 - Use as an accountability tool for keeping your policies up to date.

-- Contribute to field-wide advocacy efforts by sending a strong, visible message to the public and policymakers that the museum field is professional, accountable and committed to shared standards and the quest for excellence.
+- Contribute to field-wide advocacy efforts by sending a strong message to the public and policymakers that the museum field is committed to shared standards and ethics.

 How does it work?

-Successfully completing the Core Documents Verification program is a required step before applying for Accreditation.
-The documents and information submitted in the process flows directly into your accreditation paperwork, eliminating the need to re-answer or resubmit this material as long as it’s still current.
+Successfully completing the Core Documents Verification program is a required prerequisite for Accreditation.
+It also streamlines the museum’s accreditation, eliminating the need to resubmit documents and information that remain current.